-In a Nutshell: Cash has become an afterthought for a growing number of American consumers, and businesses that don’t accept credit cards may have trouble attracting new customers.
-But with every card transaction comes the potential for fraud — both for companies and consumers.
+In a Nutshell: Cash has become an afterthought for a growing number of consumers, and businesses that don’t accept credit cards may have trouble attracting new customers.
+But with every card transaction comes the potential for fraud — both for companies and cardholders.
 For more than 30 years, the Association of Certified Fraud Examiners (ACFE) has offered training and certifications for building expertise in the prevention of all types of fraud.
-And ACFE Senior Researcher Mason Wilder recently spoke with us about trends in the security industry — and what merchants and cardholders can do to protect themselves.
+ACFE Senior Researcher Mason Wilder spoke with us about trends in the security industry — and what merchants and consumers can do to protect themselves.

 Credit card technology has been increasingly effective against theft of card information at the point of sale and when cards are lost or stolen.
 But the card-fraud arms race continues as card-present fraud recedes and more advanced threats emerge.